arun12341234/Arun_Kumar_Resume/README.md

 - Email: ak080495@gmail.com

 **Summary**
 Highly skilled Full Stack Developer with 4 years of experience in Angular, Python, and Django.
 Successfully delivered complex projects and developed plugins for an AI/ML Integration Platform.
+Led the development of multiple innovative plugins, including WhatsApp Plugin, Zip/Unzip Plugin, Google Drive Plugin, and many others, enhancing the platform's functionality and user experience.
 Strong problem-solving and analytical abilities.
-Led a team of 5 developers in implementing a $500,000 Asset Management project.
-Collaborated with cross-functional teams on a $1 million LMS (Learning Management System) implementation, impacting 10,000 users.
 Proficient in managing projects and plugins with a track record of meeting deadlines and exceeding performance targets.

 **Experience**
 1. Angular & Python Developer - Preva Systems Pvt Ltd, Bengaluru (Dec 2019 - Dec 2020)